How to Register a One Person Corporation in the Philippines [infographic]

 An OPC’s single stockholder (also known as incorporator) shall be the sole director and president.
 S/he is required to designate a nominee and an alternate nominee who shall be indicated in the Articles of Incorporation to replace the single stockholder if they die or become incapacitated to operate the OPC.

-Who May Form an OPC?
+Who May Form a One Person Corporation?

 - Natural Person of Legal Age (local or foreign*)